Jason Day's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Jason Day.

-At the age of 13, Jason Day had his first big win in 2000 at an Australian Masters junior event on the Gold Coast.
-He won with scores of 87, 78, 76 and 76.
+In 2000 at the age of 13, Jason Day had his first big win at the Australian Masters junior event on the Gold Coast, where he won with scores of 87, 78, 76 and 76.

-In 2004, Jason Day won the Australian Boys' Amateur and the Boys 15–17 division at the Callaway World Junior Championship.
+In 2004, Jason Day won the Australian Boys' Amateur.
+Also in 2004, his amateur success extended to the United States, where he won the Boys 15–17 division at the Callaway World Junior Championship.

 In May 2010, Jason Day became the youngest Australian to win a PGA Tour event, winning the HP Byron Nelson Championship.